brohd11/Godot-Plugin-Exporter/README.md

 		SubPluginManager.toggle_plugins(sub_plugin_dir, sub_plugin_path, true)
 ```

 On export, the exported flag will be changed to true, allowing the sub-plugins to be enabled.
+There is also a backport flag available, that can be used to change your logic depending on the backport target version.

 Using this method, you can copy multiple sub-plugins into your plugin, while leaving their source intact for updates.